 To address these concerns, the Inspector General has recommended that TSA develop a preventative a maintenance validation process to verify that maintenance occurs in accordance with the contract and with manufacturer specifications.
 The Inspector General also recommended that TSA implement policies for verifying that contractors complete corrective maintenance as required.
 In addition, the Inspector General recommended that TSA include contractor noncompliance with maintenance requirements as a performance measure.

 I request that you provide specific information on how TSA plans to implement Inspector General’s recommendations.
 I also request that you provide information on how TSA independently verifies whether screening equipment is working properly, including additional information about the contract used by TSA to review and analyze contractor-provided maintenance data.
 In addition, I request that you provide the name of the contractor, contract number, a description of the contract type, scope and work performed, start and end date, and cost, including total value and amount obligated to date, for any third-party oversight contracts as well as for each of TSA’s screening equipment maintenance contracts.
-I request that you provide this information on or before June X, 2015.
+I request that you provide this information on or before June 9, 2015.

 Please contact Sarah Garcia with Senator McCaskill’s Subcommittee staff at (202) 224-9505 with any questions.
 Please send any official correspondence relating to this request to Kelsey_Stroud@hsgac.senate.gov.